 \section{Simulation study}

-In this section, we conduct four simulation studies.
-In the first study, we compare the use the a product of Laplace density (i.e., $q = 1$ and $m=1$ in $g$ (\ref{prior-beta})) with the multivariate normal density (i.e., $q = 2$ and $m = 2$ in $g$) of the PX-CAVI algorithm.
+In this section, we conduct four simulation studies to evaluate the performance of our proposed PX-CAVI algorithm.
+Firstly, we compare the use of a product of Laplace density (i.e., $q = 1$ and $m=1$ in $g$ (\ref{prior-beta})) with the multivariate normal density (i.e., $q = 2$ and $m = 2$ in $g$ (\ref{prior-beta})) within the PX-CAVI algorithm.
 Next, we compare the PX-CAVI algorithm with the PX-EM algorithm.
-Moreover, we introduce the batch PX-CAVI algorithm, which does not require $\theta$ to be jointly row-sparse.
-We then compare this algorithm two other penalty methods for sparse PCA and the conventional PCA.
-In the last study, we assume $r$ is unknown and demonstrate that the algorithm is less sensitive to the choice of $r$.
-In all the studies, we set $\sigma^2$ to be fixed.
-But in the $\mathsf{R}$ package we provided, it can estimate $\sigma^2$.
+Additionally, we introduce the batch PX-CAVI algorithm, which does not require $\theta$ to be jointly row-sparse, and compare it with two other penalty methods for SPCA and the conventional PCA.
+In the final study, we assume that $r$ is unknown and demonstrate that the algorithm is less sensitive to the choice of $r$.
+Throughout all the studies, we set $\sigma^2$ to be fixed.
+However, in the $\mathsf{R}$ package we provided, it has the capability to estimate $\sigma^2$ automatically.